-This guide describes the requirements and prerequisites for installing VMware Tanzu Operations Manager (Ops Manager) on Microsoft Azure.
-It also includes additional resources.
+Ensure that you meet the following requirements and prerequisites before installing VMware Tanzu Operations Manager on Microsoft Azure.

-You can install Ops Manager on Azure or Azure Government Cloud.
-For more information about Azure regions, see the Azure documentation.
+You can install Tanzu Operations Manager on either Azure or Azure Government Cloud.
+For information about Azure regions, see the Azure documentation.
+For more information about Azure Government Cloud, see Configuring BOSH Director on Azure Government Cloud.

-You can install Ops Manager on Azure with the VMware Tanzu Application Service for VMs (TAS for VMs) runtime.
+You can install Tanzu Operations Manager on Azure with the VMware Tanzu Application Service for VMs (TAS for VMs) runtime.
 There are resource requirements specific to both TAS for VMs and Azure.
-Ensure you meet the requirements for TAS for VMs and the requirements specific to Azure before installing Ops Manager on Azure.
-For more information, see Requirements below.
+Ensure that you meet the requirements for TAS for VMs and the requirements specific to Azure before installing Tanzu Operations Manager on Azure.
+For more information, see Requirements.

 Requirements

-This section lists the resource requirements for installing Ops Manager on Azure:
+This section lists the resource requirements for installing Tanzu Operations Manager on Azure.

-The following are the minimum resource requirements for deploying an Ops Manager deployment with TAS for VMs on Azure:
+The following are the minimum resource requirements for deploying a Tanzu Operations Manager deployment with TAS for VMs on Azure:

-• An OS disk of 120 GB for the Ops Manager VM.
+• An OS disk of 120 GB for the Tanzu Operations Manager VM.

-Note: Ops Manager v1.11 requires a BOSH Director VM with at least 8 GB memory.
+Tanzu Operations Manager v3.0 requires a BOSH Director VM with at least 8 GB memory.

 • A minimum of the following VM instance limits in your Azure account.
 The number of VMs required depends on the number of tiles and availability zones (AZs) you plan to deploy.
 The following VM guidelines apply to the TAS for VMs and Small Footprint TAS for VMs runtimes:

-• TAS for VMs: A new Azure deployment requires the following VMs for TAS for VMs and Ops Manager:
+• TAS for VMs: A new Azure deployment requires the following VMs for TAS for VMs and Tanzu Operations Manager:

 F1s 22